 Motto: Akan: Suban ne Nimdeε (Character and Integrity)

 St. Louis Senior High School is an all-female school located at Oduom, a suburb of Kumasi in the Ashanti Region.

 St. Louis Senior High School was opened in 1952, with an initial group of 12 girls.

 Motto: UT-SINT-UNUM DIEU LE VEULT

-Yaa Asantewaa Girls’ Senior High School is an all female Senior High School which was established in 1951 by Ghana’s first President Dr. Kwame Nkrumah.
+Yaa Asantewaa Girls’ Senior High School is an all-female Senior High School that was established in 1951 by Ghana’s first President Dr. Kwame Nkrumah.
 The school was founded in 1960 with funds from the Ghana Education Trust.
 Yaa Asantewaa is named after the Queen mother of Ejisu Yaa Asantewaa who led a war against the British Colonialists.

 The school is located in a suburb called Tanoso in the Atwima Mponua District in Kumasi – Ashanti Region.

 This is to serve as a guide for students and parents who want to know the category of schools in Ashanti Region when choosing senior high schools within the Region.

 9. Berekum Presby Senior High School